janiluuk/L4D2_DLR/README.md

 - Turrets have now more helpful notifications.
 - Turrets are by default non-blocking.
 - "Single turret mode" enables oldschool mode.
 - Engineer can now barricade open doors & windows.
-Requires plugin version of (https://forums.alliedmods.net/showthread.php?p=2780813).
-Adding the plugin version as soon as have tested it properly
+Requires plugin included with test version.
 - Engineer, medic and saboteur get countdown for next deployment when trying to deploy too early
 - Saboteur moves faster when crouched and shows visibility status.
 - Saboteur has visual effect on turning invisible and specific glow.